 During the 2015/16 financial year, a human Resource strategy was developed.
-It was adopted in November 2016 and is currently being implemented, to ensure pro-active management of human resource within the organisation and planning strategic ways for an organisation to meet the needs of its employees and for the employees to better meet the needs of the municipality.
+It was adopted in 24 November 2016 and is currently being implemented, to ensure pro-active management of human resource within the organisation and planning strategic ways for an organisation to meet the needs of its employees and for the employees to better meet the needs of the municipality.
+Plans to review the Strategy are in place to ensure it aligns to the new Genearation.